frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 > | Base Conversion    | Only base 10                  | Supports multiple bases                               |
 > | Exception Safety   | No                            | Yes (uses C++ exceptions)                             |
 > | Overflow/Underflow | No handling                   | Detects and throws `std::out_of_range`                |

-### Sliding Window Minimum

-In this problem, the goal is to find the minimum value in a window of fixed size as the window slides across the array.
-Using a _deque_ to store the relevant elements of the current window allows maintaining the minimum in $O(n)$ time.

-### Mo’s Algorithm

-This algorithm is used to process multiple range queries efficiently.
-By organizing the queries in a specific order, the algorithm reduces the number of operations needed to adjust the interval, resulting in a complexity of $O((n + q) \sqrt{n})$, where $n$ is the size of the array and $q$ is the number of queries.

 ## 2. Search and Sorting Algorithms